 The official opt-in message on iOS is not customizable but that shouldn’t stop you from creating your own splash screen and connect with the users on a personal level.
 Use this opportunity to put out a catchy and charming message, employing your best argument to let the users know why they must opt-in to your push notifications.
 If this convinces them to opt-in for your push notifications, prompt them to confirm the opt-in. if their response is not exactly positive, wait a bit before sending out another prompt

 2. Leverage Personalisation

 It has been established through research that push notifications that are personalised in an optimised manner are four times more likely to be opened as compared to all those generic push notifications you might have lined up.
 Ideally the most effective way to do this would be to use segmentation and customize messages to individual users.
 This gives you the opportunity to build different content strategies depending on the kind of profile you are trying to target.

-On the basis of the install and post-install activity, you would be able to determine the user lifecycle and the different phases that your users would be able to determine the different phases your users are going through when navigating the app.
+On the basis of the install and post-install activity, you would be able to determine the user life cycle and the different phases that your users would be able to determine the different phases your users are going through when navigating the app.
 It is on the basis of which phase your users are in that you may use segmentation to personalize your messages to send out.
-For this segmentation user demographics (like their age, gender, location etc), preferences, or recent browsing history.
-It is this data that will eventually help you write strong customised messages which would make your customers feel special and appreciated and the chances of them revisiting your app are definitely enhanced through this.
+For this segmentation user demographics (like their age, gender, location etc), preferences, or recent browsing history are critical.
+It is this data that will eventually help you write strong customized messages which would make your customers feel special and appreciated and the chances of them revisiting your app are definitely enhanced through this.

 3. Use Limited Time Offers